D&D Homebrew Races - The Mortal Dullahan / Headless Horseman

 Mortal Dullahan Racial Traits

-The following are the racial traits for all Mortal Dullahans:
+The following are the racial traits for Mortal Dullahans, if you don't wish to advance them by level above:

 • Medium Fey (native)